robertialenti/Predicting-Wine-Prices/README.md

 <img src="https://github.com/robertialenti/Wine/raw/main/figures/vintage_distribution.png" width="425" height="250">

-Given that
+To get a better sense of how quantitative variables are related with price, I construct a correlation matrix.

 I find that wine price to be left-skewed, with most wines having prices clustered around the mean and relatively fewer wines having much higher prices.
 As a result, I choose to apply a logarithmic transform, which helps make the distribution of price more normal.
 I use the logged price as the target variable in prediction.

 ### 5. Prediction
 In this section, I select relevant features, create training and testing sets, parametrize the machine learning models with k-fold cross-validation, make out-of-sample predictions, and compare performance to a naive model.

-The features selected include all of the numerical variables, namely ___, as well as categorical variables including ____.
+The features selected include all of the numerical variables, namely ___, as well as categorical variables, including ___.

 I create the training dataset by selecting a random sample of the processed dataset with 80% of the processed dataset's observation.
 The testing dataset comprises the complimentary 20% of wines.